XanatosX/ModularToolManager/docs/developer/injectable-services.md

 ## How to inject a service

 To inject the services inside of your plugin just add the interfaces as arguments to your constructor.
+This behavior is identical to normal dependency injection, keep in mind only the available services down bellow will work.

 `public MyPluginClass(IPluginTranslationService translationService, IPluginLoggerService<MyPluginClass> loggingService)`